Averages of long Dirichlet polynomials with modular coefficients: Arbitrary convolutions of modular coefficients

 When we look at the $r$-th moment, denoting by $A=\{\alpha_1,\dots,\alpha_r\}$ a set of small shifts of size $\ll (\log k)^{-1}$, we need to write in a convenient way a convolution of modular coefficients.
 Namely, we have

 and we want to use the Hecke relation to write in a compact way the product of all the $\lambda$s at the numerator.
 For instance, for $r=2$, the Hecke multiplicativity relation

 allows us to write

+where $\tau_{\alpha,\beta}(l) = \sum_{ab=l}a^{-\alpha}b^{-\beta}$ denotes the 2-fold shifted divisor function.
 A similar formula can be proved also for $r=3$.
 Already for $r=4$, however, the arithmetic becomes quite hard; therefore, to deal with the general case $r\in\mathbb N$, we use a more succinct approach and we prove the following.

 \begin{lemma} In the above notations, for $\Re(s)>1$, we have

 where

 and